 See also: Dive Coasters

 B&M invented the Floorless Coaster and opened their first one, Bizarro at Six Flags Great Adventure, in April 1999.
 As the name suggests, the train has no floor.
-Riders sit on a seat that is similar to the B&M Inverted Coaster type but is fixed to a central spine at the bottom of the train.
+Riders sit on a seat that is similar to the B&M Inverted Coaster type, but is fixed to a central spine at the bottom of the train.
 The station has a retractable floor so riders can get on and off the train with ease.
-There are 14 B&M Floorless Coasters in operation (in 2016), one of which was refurbished from a B&M Standup coaster – Rougarou at Cedar Point, USA.
+There are well over a dozen B&M Floorless Coasters in operation, three of which were refurbished from a B&M Standup coaster: Patriot at California’s Great America, Firebird at Six Flags America in Maryland and Rougarou at Cedar Point in Ohio, USA.

 See also: Floorless Coasters